Hywin Holdings Announces Unaudited Financial Results for the First Half of Fiscal Year 2023

 AUM increased by 114.3% as Hywin’s EAM business demonstrated its attractiveness to ultra-HNW clients

-SHANGHAI, China, March 23, 2023 (GLOBE NEWSWIRE) -- Hywin Holdings Ltd. ("Hywin" or the "Company") HYW, a leading independent wealth management service provider in China, today announced its unaudited financial results for the first half of fiscal year 2023 ended December 31, 2022.
+SHANGHAI, China, March 23, 2023 (GLOBE NEWSWIRE) -- Hywin Holdings Ltd. (“Hywin” or the "Company") (NASDAQ: HYW), a leading independent wealth management service provider in China, today announced its unaudited financial results for the first half of fiscal year 2023 ended December 31, 2022.

 First Half of Fiscal Year 2023 Highlights